thearst3rd/stopwaitingforgodot-chess/README.md

 I had the idea to implement chess in Godot a while ago, but I wasn't very familiar with the engine at the time and struggled to make the user interface in a "nice" way using control nodes.
 But participating in the GMTK game jam helped me get a lot of experience with the engine, and so I figured I could take another stab at it and be more succesful this time.

-Even with this simple theme, there's a lot I could do in this project.
+Even with this simple project idea, there's a lot I could end up doing and I need to keep my scope in check.
 So sticking with the theme of "Keep it Simple", here is what I think will be a general guideline of how much I implement:

 * Chess logic
 	* Legal move generation